atbrask/python-paho-tcz/README.md

 #####Presenting python-paho-tcz
 This is a script for downloading and packing the Eclipse Paho MQTT client python module as a TCZ extension for use on Tiny Core Linux (TCL).
-It is meant to be run on the target device (a Raspberry Pi running piCore in my case), but cross compilation is certainly possible too.
 It outputs a file called `python-paho.tcz` that contains the packaged files.
 Also included are the other metadata files (ie. `python-paho.tcz.dep`, `python-paho.tcz.info`, `python-paho.tcz.list`, and `python-paho.tcz.md5.txt`).

 DISCLAIMER: This script has been tested on piCore 5.3.
 It may work with other versions of TCL, but YMMV...